-- Work to be performed - Tips and additional information - ⚠ Necessary instructions to prevent problems that might occur during installation and/or use - Necessary instructions to prevent fire, personal injury or other serious damages
+- Work to be performed

+- Tips and additional information

+- Necessary instructions to prevent fire, personal injury or other serious damages

 3. EU Declaration of conformity

 This declaration of conformity is provided under the sole responsibility of DRU Verwarming, hereafter referred to as DRU.
 DRU declares that company internal measures guarantee that appliances produced by DRU meet the essential requirements and guidelines of the European regulation concerning gas-fired appliances and the accompanying standards.
 This declaration loses its validity if changes are made to the appliance without written permission from DRU.
 The instructions in the manuals must also be observed at all times.
 A copy of the EU test certificate can be downloaded via www.druservice.com.